xdaamg/ioBroker.onvif/README.md

 ## Customization
 1. Open Driver Settings
 2. Press the scan button (top right)
-3. Enter the necessary settings or leave the default startRange - the starting ip address of the scanning range End Range - the ending ip address of the scanning range Port list - comma-separated ports of the onvif service (default: 80, 7575, 8000, 8080, 8081) User name - default admin
+3. Enter the necessary settings or leave the default: startRange - the starting ip address of the scanning range, End Range - the ending ip address of the scanning range, Port list - comma-separated ports of the onvif service (default: 80, 7575, 8000, 8080, 8081), User name - default admin,
-    Passord - default admin
+Password - default admin
 4. Press START SCAN

 If everything is made correctly, then the found cameras will appear in a primary window of settings and in several seconds snapshots will have to be tightened.